eclipse-thingweb/playground/README.md

 * Merge the results if you have an implementation that produced multiple TDs.
 To do so, you can use one of the following ways:
   1. Give multiple result files as arguments: `npm run-script merge ./Results/result-urn:another.csv ./Results/result-urn:dev:wot:com:example:servient:lamp.csv`
      * You can put as many TDs as you want after `npm run-script merge`
-  2. Give a directory containing multiple result files `npm run-script merge ./Results/`
+  2. Give a directory containing multiple result files `npm run-script merge ./Results/*`
 * You can clean the Results directory with `npm run-script clean` in Linux
-* You can check the coverage of a results.csv file with `npm run-script coverage results.csv` which will output a table to the std output
+* You can check the coverage of a results.csv file with `npm run-script coverage results.csv` which will output a table to the std output indicating how many assertions passed, failed or not implemented

 **WARNING**: If you see an error like `ajv.errors[0].params.allowedValue` this very probably means that your TD is not valid at a specific point.
 Scroll up to see the precise error message